 - Managing Difficult Conversations at Work

-A master’s in business administration in human resources, however, is more likely to include these core courses:
+A master’s in business administration with a concentration in human resources, however, is more likely to include these core courses:

 - Managerial Accounting